ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 - Configure your server in multi-process mode with proper limits matching your typical usage (memory/CPU/timeouts).
 See also :ref:`builtin_server`.

-- Run Eagle ERP behind a web server providing HTTPS termination with a valid SSL certificate, in order to prevent eavesdropping on cleartext communications.
+- Run Eagle behind a web server providing HTTPS termination with a valid SSL certificate, in order to prevent eavesdropping on cleartext communications.
 SSL certificates are cheap, and many free options exist.
   Configure the web proxy to limit the size of requests, set appropriate timeouts,